mboladop/Interacis-canvas/README.md

 ### What is this app for?

-Its a proof of concept for interacis, the goal is to be able to complete the excercises the interacis database has in an easy way through an app using the *react-native-signature-canvas* and be able to store the image of the drawable plus the bg excercise.
+Its a proof of concept for interacis, the goal is to be able to complete the excercises the interacis database has in an easy way through an app using the *react-native-signature-canvas* and be able to store the image of the drawable plus the excercise image used as background.

 ### How does it work